rbgrouleff/Time-Tracker.app/README.md

 # Time Tracker

 Time Tracker is the simplest macOS app for tracking time working for clients, I can imagine.
+Read about, why I built it [on my website](https://nerdd.dk/2025/06/11/scratching-my-own-itch/).

 You can add clients: